 As soon as I discovered Subhi’s circumstances, his voice came to me very strongly.
 I didn’t struggle to write from his point of view at all.
 Mostly, the struggle was typing quickly enough to get his words down on the page.
 I have always worked with children, and have young children of my own, so I am constantly surrounded by the ideas, language, thoughts, and perspectives of young people.
 For me, writing in a child’s voice comes very easily.
 More often the problem lies in convincing adults that children are capable of incredibly insightful and intelligent and creative ideas and language.

 Question: What inspired you to write about the Rohingya people?

-The Rohingya are a muslim minority in a predominantly Buddhist majority country, and according to the UN are among the most persecuted people on earth.
-They are locked in camps, denied access to education and work, have their homes and land taken from them or destroyed, and are often disappeared.
-There are allegations that the government of Myanmar is committing genocide in its treatment of the Rohingya.
-I was horrified that I had not known about these people before, and I wanted to bring their plight to the attention of as many people as I could.
+The Rohingya are a Muslim minority in a predominantly Buddhist majority country, and according to the UN are among the most persecuted people on earth.
+They are locked in camps, denied access to education and work, have their homes and land taken from them or destroyed, are disappeared, tortured and killed.
+More recently, the government of Myanmar has been found guilty of committing genocide in its treatment of the Rohingya.
+I was horrified that I had not known about the plight of the Rohingya people before, and I wanted to bring their situation and experience to the attention of as many people as I could.

 Question: Who or what inspires you to write?

 Ideas and characters.
 Once I hear the voice of a character, or see something that catches my attention, I feel compelled to get it down on paper.
 I see all the possible story lines spinning out in front of me, and feel a great need to explore where these will take me.
 Sometimes the ideas come so quickly, that when I am scrabbling to write them down, I find I need to write backwards before they disappear from my brain.
 Catching an idea is often like trying to catch fog.